axiomhq/do11y/README.md

 ### Framework selector drift

 CSS selectors reflect each framework's current DOM output and may break when frameworks release major updates that change class names or HTML structure.
-The test suites (`test-live-sites.ts` and `test-queries.ts`) exist specifically to catch this.
+The test suites (`test-live-sites.ts`, `test-e2e-live.ts`, and `test-queries.ts`) exist specifically to catch this.
 Run them periodically to verify selectors still match.

 ## Manual setup